daye10/smile/README.md

 - Keep help.txt, glb.db, Saves directory and the app  in the same directy.
 - To get specific ID of an event, browse the glb.db file using this : https://inloop.github.io/sqlite-viewer/
 - Once the database is decrypted, you can delete enc_glb.db file.
-- If you want to customise the web browser icon, add the png of your choice with the name "browser_icon.png"

 ## Contact, Bug, Contribution, ...